-The identified vulnerability can allow an attacker to escalate a session, granting administrative privileges in the running Nexus instance without requiring user authentication.
-We are highly recommending all instances of Nexus that are run affected versions (i.e. 2.4.0 through 2.7.1) either upgrade to Nexus 2.7.2 or have the patch detailed in this advisory applied.
+The identified vulnerability can allow an attacker to escalate a session, granting administrative privileges in the running Nexus Repository 2 instance without requiring user authentication.
+We are highly recommending all instances of Nexus Repository that are run affected versions (i.e. 2.4.0 through 2.7.1) either upgrade to Nexus Repository 2.7.2 or have the patch detailed in this advisory applied.

 We are taking steps to mitigate this vulnerability in public forge instances and are also providing remediation guidance to the overall Nexus user community.
 We are also coordinating with NIST as part of the vulnerability disclosure process and further details will become publicly available as soon as that process is complete.
 The placeholder identifier for this vulnerability is CVE-2014-2034.

-The vulnerability associated with this advisory is fixed in Nexus 2.7.2, which can be downloaded from the links below:
+The vulnerability associated with this advisory is fixed in Nexus 2.7.2.

 For detailed information on upgrade compatibility, please see: